AMReX-Fusion/Furnace/Docs/source/development.rst

   Documentation for modules should be similarly formatted, with the comment block again coming `immediately` after the module definition.

-Castro Releases
+Furnace Releases
 ===============

-This outlines the procedure for doing the monthly Castro release.
+This outlines the procedure for doing the monthly Furnace release.

-Castro uses submodules for dependencies, this means that, at a minimum, we must update the AMReX and  Microphysics submodules monthly when we issue new releases.
+Furnace uses submodules for dependencies, this means that, at a minimum, we must update the AMReX and  Microphysics submodules monthly when we issue new releases.
 The releases for AMReX and Microphysics must be done first.
-Then navigate to each submodule directory, checkout the new tag, and then from the top-level directory of Castro do a "git add" on the ``external/`` directory to store the new tags.
+Then navigate to each submodule directory, checkout the new tag, and then from the top-level directory of Furnace do a "git add" on the ``external/`` directory to store the new tags.
 So, for example, at the beginning of March 2020 we would first issue the ``20.03`` tag on Microphysics, and wait for AMReX to release a ``20.03`` tag, then do::

-   cd $CASTRO_HOME/external
+   cd $FURNACE_HOME/external
    cd amrex
    git pull
    git checkout 20.03